 Take the weekend off to and on Monday go back to the writing desk with renewed confidence.
 You are now the fresh pair of eyes your manuscript needs.

 I was so astounded and delighted when Lorena Goldsmith informed me that my novel, ‘The Binding Frame’, had won the 2017 First Novel Prize, that I had to wait until the next day before I could write a proper reply!
 It was an incredible feeling that the three judges – Lorena Goldsmith, Robin Wade and Darcy Nicholson – had read my work and believed it was something special.

 Winning the competition has proved a huge boost to my confidence and has already opened up new opportunities for me as a writer.
-Three agents contacted me immediately afterwards, in the first 24 hours as a matter of fact – as a direct result and I was in the extremely fortunate position to be able to choose from several offers of representation.
+Three agents contacted me immediately afterwards, as a direct result and I was in the extremely fortunate position to be able to choose from several offers of representation.
 In the end, I chose to work with the wonderful Sophie Lambert at C+W.